Insomniac Games: Diversifying portfolio (2012–2019)

 Insomniac had exclusively developed games for the PlayStation console until in 2010 when Insomniac announced its partnership with Electronic Arts via EA Partners to develop a multi-platform game for the PlayStation 3 and Microsoft's Xbox 360 console.
 The company hoped to reach a wider audience, while keeping the rights to its IP and retain full control of its franchises.
 The company revealed nothing about the game.
 The company established a new subsidiary called Insomniac Click, which focused on casual games and games for Facebook.
 Its first game was not set in any of Insomniac's existing franchises.
 Insomniac again partnered with Electronic Arts, which owned the casual game developer Playfish, to help the game to reach a broad audience.
 Outernauts was announced shortly after; it was released in July 2012 for browsers and mobile platforms.
 Click was later re-incorporated into Insomniac, and the browser version of Outernauts was canceled.

 The EA Partners game was revealed at Electronic Entertainment Expo 2011 as Overstrike.
 This game was pitched by Ratchet & Clank director Brian Allgeier and it has a direction similar to that of the Ratchet & Clank series.
 The team thought Overstrike would appeal to teenagers.
-After several play-testing sessions, they realized their game was too simple for their target group.
+After several play-testing sessions, it realized its game was too simple for its target group.
 The company developed many weapons for the game, none of which related to the game's story.
 The developers retooled the game and changed it to attract older players and make weapons an important part of the game.
 The game focuses on a co-operative campaign, which the company thought was a popular trend at that time.
 It was renamed Fuse and was released worldwide in May 2013.
 Fuse was one of the lowest-rated games developed by Insomniac, and was another commercial failure, debuting in 37th place in the UK in its first week of release.
-Fuse was considered a learning lesson for Insomniac to understand the type of game they are good at making.
+Fuse was considered a learning lesson for Insomniac to understand the type of game it is good at making.
 The reception to Fuse showed the company it should develop "colorful, playful experiences that's loaded with unusual, sometimes silly weapons".
 Also in 2013, the Ratchet & Clank Future game, Ratchet & Clank: Into the Nexus, was released.